Are you missing out on perks from your health insurance?

 It’s in your health insurance company’s best interests to ensure that you’re healthy, and what better way to do that than track your every move?

 But not in a creepy way!
-Instead, they’re using fitness trackers to track how many steps you take.
-Never had a fitness tracker before?
-You can think of them like fancy pedometers, but some of them offer extra features like heart rate monitors.
+Instead, they’re using apps to track how many steps you take.

-Oscar, a health insurance startup based in New York, offers a free Misfit Flash to their customers.
-The Misfit Flash can track how many steps you take.
-After setting a step goal, which can be anywhere between 2,000 and 10,000 steps depending on your normal activity levels, Oscar will pay you $1 for reaching your goal.
-You can earn up to $20 per month, redeemable as Amazon credit.
+Oscar, a health insurance startup based in New York, has an app tracks how many steps you take.
+After setting a step goal, Oscar will pay you $1 in Amazon gift card rewards for reaching your goal.
+You can earn up to $20 per month.

 Fitness trackers are also making their way into corporate health plans.
 While not every company will give you a fitness tracker for free, they may offer you a discount for providing and using your own.

-UnitedHealthcare has a reimbursement program limited to specific partners.
-Visit one of their partners twelve times in a month and get $20, which can be deposited directly in your bank account or credited at your gym.
+UnitedHealthcare has a reimbursement program available at more than 124,000 fitness centers nationwide.
+Visit one of their partners twelve times in a month and get up to $50.

 Ever get sick and not know if it’s serious enough to warrant a trip to the urgent care center?
 Some health insurance companies offer a free phone support line that will connect you directly to a doctor or nurse.
 You can explain your symptoms and they’ll let you know if you need to go see a doctor in person.

-Oscar will let you call a doctor directly from their app.
+Oscar will let you call a doctor directly from their app or website.
 Tricare has a Nurse Advice Line that will connect you with a registered nurse.
-UnitedHealthcare, SecurityHealth, and Blue Cross Blue Shield’s Federal Employee Program also feature support lines to registered nurses.
+UnitedHealthcare and Blue Cross Blue Shield’s Federal Employee Program also feature support lines to registered nurses.